 What is micropigmentation?

-Essentially, micropigmentation is a cosmetic (or, sometimes, medical) treatment that uses traditional tattoo pigments and techniques to enhance a certain feature of the face or body.
-However, unlike tattooing, the treatment is usually semi-permanent and fades after a few years.
+Micropigmentation is a cosmetic (or sometimes medical) treatment that uses traditional tattoo pigments and techniques to enhance a certain feature of the face or body.
+However, unlike standard tattooing, the treatment is usually semi-permanent.
+This means that the injected pigment will fade after a few years.

-Micropigmentation can be used to ‘draw’ a set of eyebrows onto the face using a special pigment in order to create more stylish and voluminous-looking brows.
-Instead of spending hours applying eyebrow makeup, therefore, a client can enjoy fashionable eyebrows all day, every day.
+Micropigmentation can be used to ‘draw’ a set of eyebrows onto the face by injecting coloured pigment into the first layer of skin.
+The result: stylish and voluminous-looking brows that last all day, every day.

 What is Scalp Micropigmentation?

 The treatment itself combines the use of specialized equipment (needles, machines and pigments) with artistic techniques to create the appearance of hair follicles.
-A scalp micropigmentation technician will mix different pigment colours together to match the client’s exact hair colour, often resulting in incredibly natural-looking and effective results.
+A scalp micropigmentation technician will mix different pigment colours together to match the client’s exact hair colour to achieve natural-looking results.

 Who Can Benefit from Scalp Micropigmentation?

 Male pattern baldness is a common issue experienced by many men and accounts for as much as ninety-five percent of all male hair loss.
 It is caused by a combination of genetic and hormonal factors and can affect men of all ages.

 Scalp micropigmentation can help those suffering with male pattern baldness by adding shape, colour and volume to a person’s hairline or entire scalp.

 Those suffering with alopecia.